Wenge wood is one of the more popular types of wood used for the creation of furniture, paneling, and veneer.

 Such problems include the following.

-- Effects to the Central Nervous System
+- Effects on the Central Nervous System

 - Abdominal Cramps